Briso10-dev/Briso10-dev/README.md

      Deployment, Scalability, High Performance, Fast Access, and Zero Downtime...
 Yes, all this with the power of the cloud!

 ### 🎯 My Goal:
-   Ah Ah Ah...
-I’d say **providing daily satisfaction to my clients and making this field as loved as possible!**
+   Je dirais que... **providing daily satisfaction to my clients and making this field as loved as possible!**

 ---
 ## My dev tools 🫰